shoaibzmx/Metacrafters_Assignment/ETH_AVAX_MODULE1/README.md

 3. Deploy the Smart Contract: Deploy the compiled smart contract to your desired Ethereum network.
 You can use Remix or other Ethereum development tools to deploy the contract.

-4.The contract has these fnctions- `setFavoriteNumber(uint256 number)`
+4.The contract has these functions -

+`setFavoriteNumber(uint256 number)`
 Allows a user to set or update their favorite number.
 The number provided must be non-zero.

 `getFavoriteNumber(address user) returns (uint256)`